johnchildren/presentations/slackbot/slides.md

 - Just writes the word "Buzz" after a random period.
 - Direct messages everything you tweet to your colleagues.
 - Sends 3 laugh till crying emojis everytime someone says "lol".
+- Pings people if you spell their name approximately correctly.

 # Ideas for helpful bots